reearth/docs.reearth.io/tutorial/create-3d-models-for-reearth/3d-model-for-reearth/gltf-format.md

 ### Open-source

 The GL Transmission Format ( glTF for short ) is an open-source format that was released to the public in October 2015 by members of the COLLADA working group.
-You can check all the details on the Github page [here](https://github.com/KhronosGroup/glTF).
+You can check all the details on the GitHub page [here](https://github.com/KhronosGroup/glTF).
 It is also because of open-source that many platforms support this format quite well.
 Large companies like Google, Microsoft are trying to embed glTF formate into their environment.
 Other open-source communities like three.js use glTF as the main 3D files.
 Cesium also supports glTF at the beginning.

 ### Design for web